Regal Showband Feature (1950-1972?)

 Ballroom in Salthill, Galway.

-The band was managed by Paddy
+The band was then being managed by Paddy

 Kennedy of Galway and the lineup included: Gordon Hanley of